Managua - The Capital of Nicaragua

 Frequently Asked Questions

-What are the highlights of Managua?
+What was the impact of the 1972 earthquake on Managua?